rrovetto/Ontology-Development-Guidelines/Features of Ontologies/Minimum Ontology Features.md

-## Desired Features of Ontologies
+## Features of Ontologies

-The following are desired feartures of ontologies.
+The following are some feartures of ontologies.

 * Subject-matter coverage
 * Subject-matter capture